roblaing/swipl-webapp-howto/README.md

 I've redone Huffman's example of creating a simple form which asks for a person's birthdate in US-style of month, day and year.
 To avoid a long digression into datetime programming, I've limited the example to some very rudimentary and inflexible checks on the validity of the input.
 Perhaps because his course is a bit old, Huffman did the validation on the server, getting it to rewrite the form with error messages.
 I've instead simply used some client-side Javascript to catch typos and give the user hints to problems before the form is sent to the server.

-While my Javascript code will prevent inocent typos getting transmitted, it won't catch malicious tampering of the input data which can easily be done by editing the URL when GET is used.
+While my Javascript code will prevent innocent typos getting transmitted, it won't catch malicious tampering of the input data which can easily be done by editing the URL when GET is used.
 This example uses a belt and braces approach of having both the client and server validate the user's input:

 ```prolog
 form_handler(Request) :-